jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 free disk space, and remove cached data.
 As knowledge on running systems accumulates, auto-remediation becomes pervasive to service owners which can define their own recovery actions.

-### The workflow
+### Automation

-In practice, these three tasks -- anomaly detection, RCA, and remediation -- are linked together to provide an end-to-end solution for O&M. For example, when anomaly detection identifies an HTTP endpoint with a high latency by analysing metrics, distributed traces are immediately analysed to reveal exactly which microservice or component is causing the problem.
+In practice, these three tasks -- pattern discovery, inference, and remediation -- are linked together to provide an end-to-end solution for O&M.
+For example, when pattern discovery identifies an HTTP endpoint with a high latency associated with an anomaly by analysing metrics, distributed traces are immediately analysed to reveal exactly which microservice or component is causing the problem.
 Its logs and context metrics are accessed to quickly diagnose the issue.
-Afterwards, when sufficient evidence characterizing the problem is collected, a remediation actions can be executed.
+Afterwards, when sufficient evidence characterizing the problem is collected, inference will nominate remediation actions to be executed.

 ### Evaluation